Working with Genie at Engee

 app.jl

-Example of creating an application
+An example of creating an application

-Create an app.jl
+Create the app.jl

 file in the /user